sonofR9/ml_control_sem3/README.md

 ## TODO

-0. Use static thread_local members or globals instead of thread_local static local variables in functions
+0. static thread_local variables probably should be initialized with compile time constants

 1. optimize build time
 2. use c++ modules